herbertludowieg/herbertludowieg.github.io/fd-method.md

 \end{equation}
 $$

 Which is similar to equation \eqref{eq:limit-ddx} without the limit.
-The equation above is an approximation of the first derivative truncated to the first term and the error scales linearly as denoted by $O(h)$.
+The equation above is an approximation of the first derivative truncated to the first term and the error scales linearly as denoted by $$O(h)$$.

 ## Difference between forward, backward, and central FD approaches